-Riley said he would release a formal depth chart following practice on Wednesday, but Ford and Haskins could both be working with the starters in the season opener against Rice on Saturday.
+Riley said he would release a formal depth chart following practice, but Ford and Haskins could both be working with the starters in the season opener against Rice.

 There is plenty of experience in that group.
 Vorhees, Neilon and Dedich are redshirt seniors.
 Monheim started seven games last season.

-Dedich dutifully waited five years to become a full-time starter for the Trojans, and that dedication was recognized as he was named a team captain Wednesday.
+Dedich dutifully waited five years to become a full-time starter for the Trojans, and that dedication was recognized as he was named a team captain.

 “That’s O-line mentality.
 One-on-one, you got to be gritty,” said Dedich, summing up the attitude USC will need from its linemen so its offensive stars can shine.

 NOTES: Williams, Alabama transfer LB Shane Lee and DT Tuli Tuipulotu were also voted captains by their teammates.
 “The team pretty clearly looks at those four as the guys they want to represent them,” Riley said.